 Access to safe and effective agricultural and veterinary chemicals

-Hazardous chemicals on the farm (PDF)
+Managing chemicals in the workplace (PDF)

 Environmental Protection Agency (US)